Austin Riley Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.95).
+- The Brewers have a 3.89 team ERA that ranks eighth across all league pitching staffs.

+- Brewers pitchers combine to allow 124 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The right-hander's most recent appearance was on Tuesday against the Philadelphia Phillies, when he went 4 2/3 innings, surrendering four earned runs while giving up seven hits.
+- His last time out came on Saturday against the Atlanta Braves, when the righty tossed six innings, surrendering three earned runs while allowing six hits.

-- The 32-year-old has a 4.01 ERA and 6.1 strikeouts per nine innings across nine games this season, while allowing a batting average of .238 to opposing hitters.
+- The 30-year-old has an ERA of 3.86, with 7 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .291 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.